The Public Works Department is currently recruiting for a Communications Technician for the Radio Communications Shop.

 3. License/Certificates: Possession of a valid drivers license authorizing operation of a motor vehicle in the State of California.

-For those positions selectively certified to the land mobile radio function, possession of a valid General Class Radiotelephone Operators license, issued by the Federal Communications Commission, or an equivalent Communications Technician Certification, issued after examination by a recognized two-way radio professional organization is required.
+Possession of a valid General Class Radiotelephone Operators license, issued by the Federal Communications Commission, or an equivalent Communications Technician Certification, issued after examination by a recognized two-way radio professional organization is required.